pluginsGLPI/doc/source/formcreator/configuration.rst

 -------------

 .. note::
-    The right to create forms is available in the GLPI's profiles.
+    The right to create forms is enabled to the profiles having the right to update entities in GLPI.
 Refer to the end of this document to know how to set this right.

 .. note::
     Forms must be created in the entities where they are intended to be available.
 A form may be available in its entity and all sub entities if the field **Child entities** is set to **Yes**.